opattison/newbound-light-syntax/README.md

 - Moderately high contrast without any dissonant color pairings
 - Consistent support for syntax grammar across languages
-- Carefully selected, [Base16](https://github.com/chriskempson/base16)-inspired palette
+- Carefully selected, [Base16](https://github.com/chriskempson/base16)-inspired palette, with blue and red accents
 - Support for UIs that are responsive to hues from syntax themes, like the built-in [One Light UI theme](https://atom.io/themes/one-light-ui)
 - Subtle `invisibles` (if enabled in Settings)
 - Bracket matching style